X

 Tarun Dua

-Sure, sure, sure.
-So the couple of points over this.
-So basically like our plan was always to kind of like migrate the customers from Mumbai, which is a much smaller location than our Delhi, NCR and Chennai locations.
-So the plan was to definitely migrate those customers out.
-Now we are working on the plan to migrate them onto newer and much stabler infrastructure.
-On the software and operational side like we have made quite a few changes in terms of like increasing the investments into site reliability engineering and working with like some of the backend vendors to kind of like strengthen our overall infrastructure from a impact point of view.
+Now we are working on the plan to migrate them on to newer and much stabler infrastructure.
+On the software and operational side, we have made quite a few changes in terms of increasing the investments into site reliability engineering and working with some of the back-end vendors to strengthen our overall infrastructure.

 Varun Gandhi

 Understood.
 And if I could squeeze one last question.
-Since we spoke in the previous quarter, the accelerator industry has witnessed a significant update.
-You know with The Google Google CPUs becoming the centerpiece of conversation for better cost efficiency and Nvidia’s hardware mode is now being contested and the broad expectation is that ASICS in general the adoption would pick up materially.
-Now my question to you as the management of E2E is would you be also open to adopting ASICs within your infrastructure if the industry trends towards that direction or would E2E remain an Nvidia exclusive partner?
+Since we spoke in the previous quarter, the AI accelerator industry has witnessed a significant update with the Google’s CPUs becoming the centerpiece of conversation for better cost efficiency.
+And NVIDIA’s hardware mode is now being contested — and the broad expectation is that ASICs in general, the adoption would pick up materially.

-And I ask this because both choices have clear implications on business dynamics including CapEx, ROIC and I also understand that it’s very premature to state any conclusive comments, but all I seek is your thoughts on the topic.
+Now my question to you as the management of E2E is, would you be also open to adopting ASICs within your infrastructure if the industry trends towards that direction?
+Or would E2E remain an NVIDIA exclusive partner?
+And I ask this because both choices have clear implications on business dynamics, including capex, ROICs.
+And I also understand that it’s very premature to state any conclusive comments, but all I see is your thoughts on the topic.

 Tarun Dua

-No fair.
+Fair, fair, fair.
 So one is accelerated computing is here to stay.
 Accelerated computing is going to be majority of the workloads going online in the future.
-Second part is that like what is it that the customers are demanding today what is the roadmap of our customers?
-What is it that our customers are looking at?
-I think that is more relevant to basically like what we end up adding the capacity on.
-So like in the near future we again continue to see that like basically Nvidia will be majority of our portfolio.
+Second part is that what is it that the customers are demanding today?
+What is the road map of our customers what is it that our customers are looking at?
+I think that is more relevant to basically what we end up adding the capacity on.
+So in the near future, we again continue to see that basically NVIDIA will be majority of our portfolio, a vast majority of our portfolio.
+And that is based on the inputs that we continue to get from our customers.

 Varun Gandhi